-Local and state government personnel, EPA staff, tribes, and nonprofits with active EPA Brownfields Cleanup Grants may request site-specific support for brownfields sites from the BTSC and Superfund sites from the STST at no cost.
+Local and state government personnel, EPA staff, tribes, and nonprofits may request site-specific support for brownfields sites from the BTSC at no cost.
 Nongovernment organizations are limited to information requests only.

-Planning support includes planning for the use of innovative technologies and strategies, such as the Triad approach, at a specific brownfields or land revitalization site.
-Support includes evaluating available documents to assess how to incorporate elements of the Triad, including better use of field analytic technologies, and can include activities related to planning procurement activities under a Triad approach or use of decision support tools such as Field Environmental Decision Support (FIELDS), Spatial Analysis Decision Assistance (SADA), Visual Sampling Plan (VSP), or Scribe.
+Planning support includes planning for the use of innovative technologies and strategies at a specific brownfields or land revitalization site.
+Support includes evaluating available documents, incorporating better use of field analytic technologies such as Incremental Composite Sampling (ICS), or High Resolution Site Characterization (HRSC), and can include planning procurement activities or use of decision support tools such as Field Environmental Decision Support (FIELDS), Spatial Analysis Decision Assistance (SADA), Visual Sampling Plan (VSP), or Scribe.

 Document reviews include technical reviews of requests for proposals (RFP), sampling and analysis plans (SAP), quality assurance project plans (QAPP), feasibility studies, engineering designs, or work plans.
 The BTSC evaluates the documents with regard to technology options, implementation processes, use of the Triad approach, and other appropriate elements.